cosinekitty/sloth/hardware/theory/README.md

 $$

-Because the control voltage $U$ is also a function of time, we express its mean value over the time interval as
+Because the control voltage $U$ is also a function of time, later we will need to express its mean value over the time interval as

 $$
 \bar{U} = \frac{U_n + U_{n+1}}{2}